luoziqing99/AC215_ScienceTutor/README.md

 ## Experiment Tracking

 The images below show the training output from our Weights & Biases Page.
-The Weights & Biases Page tracks the different iterations of our model training.
+The Weights & Biases Page tracks our model training process.
 This is done by using the `wandb` library that we included in our `task.py` Python script.

 Train Tracking:
 <img width="1362" alt="image" src="pictures/wandb_train.png">